uxCCDS/uxCCDS.github.io/_data/prototypes/current/Spark Pairing.md

 ### On Mobile

-1. For the most optimal experience, use Chrome (mobile mode) or IPhone (webapp mode) to view this prototype.
+1) For the most optimal experience, use Chrome (mobile mode) or IPhone (webapp mode) to view this prototype.

+2) Open the Spark Board prototype and then open the mobile prototype.
+Press the plus icon on the top right to begin pairing.
+Click on the blue bar that says, “connecting…” to mimic the prototypes being paired.

-2. Select a scenario and continue.
+3) Select a scenario and continue.

-3. If you encounter any issues, clear the  browser cache and reload page.
+4) If you encounter any issues, clear the browser cache and reload page.

 ### On Desktop

-1. Please use Chrome browser to view this prototype.
+1) Please use Chrome browser to view this prototype.

+2) Open the Spark Board prototype and then open the desktop prototype.
+Press the search icon on the top right to begin pairing.

+3) Select a scenario and continue.

+4) If you encounter any issues, clear the browser cache and reload page.

 ### On Spark Board
 *Disclaimer: This is simulating an experience on the Sparkboard by using a secondary desktop (e.g. Laptop)*